gpazevedo/coffeeShop/SOLUTION.md

 ### Data Output

 The balance output: for each "user" the cost of the coffee ordered ("order_total"), what users have paid for already ("payment_total") and what is still owed ("balance").

+## Solution

+### Development, step by step

+1) Setup a running application, able to be tested and returning an empty array